 If you are pregnant, do not use essential oils without your doctor’s approval.

 Essential oils have been used for centuries.
-They are currently being studied for their effects on skin conditions and other medical conditions.
-Multiple studies looking at the effectiveness of various essential oils in treating skin conditions have found them to be safe for most people when used correctly.
+They are currently being studied for their effects on skin conditions and other medical conditions. looking at the effectiveness of various essential oils in treating skin conditions have found them to be safe for most people when used correctly.

-Another study reported that essential oils and other wild plant derivatives were an inexpensive and effective treatment for multiple skin conditions, and caused fewer side effects than conventional medications.
+Another reported that essential oils and other wild plant derivatives were an inexpensive and effective treatment for multiple skin conditions, and caused fewer side effects than conventional medications.

 There are many essential oils that can be effective for itchy skin.
 Most people can use essential oils on skin safely, provided they dilute the oils with a carrier oil or other substance.
 Essential oils can help to reduce or eliminate itching caused by multiple conditions, including bug bites, eczema, and dandruff.
 However, they should not be used by children, babies, or pregnant women without a doctor’s OK.